This post is sponsored by JTV. I was paid for this post and received JTV jewelry pieces as compensation.

 Recently while waiting in line at a local coffee shop someone mentioned the ring I was wearing and that it looked similar to hers.
 She asked if I knew much about Morganite…and at the time I didn’t, but that was about to change.

 If we’re being honest, I just really loved the pink hue and vintage design.

 Come to find out Morganite originates from South Africa – Mozambique to be exact, and has become a social media trend with both bride-to-be’s and accessory mavens alike.

 During our conversation, she mentioned reading that Morganite is known as the pink-to-peach sister to the Emerald and has a hardness of 7.5, which makes it more durable than many gemstones…and the reason everyone is obsessed (besides the color!) is the price.
-A one carat Morganite can start at less than $100!
+So a one carat Morganite can start at less than $100!
 If you’re interested in learning more about Morganite, JTV’s Gemopedia has a ton of information about this gemstone.

 I found my two favorite Morganite rings at JTV: